programmfabrik/easydb-custom-data-type-gazetteer/README.md

 * **Object type**
     * Select a hierarchic objecttype from the dropdown menu
     * The objecttypes are prefiltered:
-        * Only object types can be selected that have at least one Gazetteer type field
+        * Only object types can be selected that have at least one Gazetteer type field outside of a nested table
         * The object type must be hierarchical to map the hierarchical Gazetteer structure
-        * No object types can be selected that have fields with constraints (apart from the target field), as the plugin cannot fulfill the constraints
+        * No object types can be selected that have fields with **NOT-NULL** or check constraints (apart from the target field and fields inside nested tables), as the plugin cannot fulfill the constraints
 * **Source field**
     * The field where the plugin reads the Gazetteer ID that is used for the search
     * Must be a text field